 Proclaim is open to rostered leaders and seminarians, all Lutheran denominations and rosters (for example, ELCA,ELCIC, LCMS, ELM).
 This community welcomes all who fit this criteria and who wish to join.

 Proclaim is a community, not a list.
-Involvement in this community includes an invitation to: apply for ELM ministry grants and scholarships; attend the annual retreat; and connect in person and online throughout the year.
-If you would like to talk more about getting connected with the Proclaim community, please contact Amalia Vagts at director(at)elm.org.
+Involvement in this community includes an invitation to: apply for ELM scholarships; attend the annual retreat; and connect in person and online throughout the year.
+If you would like to talk more about getting connected with the Proclaim community, please contact Jen Rude at programdirector(at)elm.org.

 Proclaim has an 8 person volunteer leadership team that meets monthly to discuss needs of the community and works on programming.
 Rev. Caleb Crainer is the current Proclaim program chair.
 There are three chaplains for the Proclaim community.